wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

 1. Unzip `drop.zip` to see the application files created by the build agent.
 This artifact will be deployed to an Azure Web App in a later exercise.

-We now have a Build Definition that will compile the application and package it for deployment anytime code is checked into the repository, or a manual build is queued.
+We now have a Build Definition that will compile the application and create a package for deployment anytime code is checked into the repository, or a manual build is queued.

 ----
 ## Exercise 5: Deploy code to an Azure Web App